Regions Financial Corporation: History

 In 2002, the company announced that it will list its common stock on the New York Stock Exchange.

 In 2002, Regions acquired Independence Bank for approximately $24 million in cash.

 On January 24, 2004, Regions merged with Memphis, Tennessee–based Union Planters Bank in a $5.9 billion transaction.
 Jackson W. Moore, the former CEO of Union Planters, became CEO of the merged company.
 He suffered a stroke after the merger closed, but was still able to assume his new post upon recovery.
 After the merger, Regions adopted Union Planters' former logo of a young cotton plant and used it until the AmSouth conversion.
 The merger significantly increased Regions' footprint in Tennessee; Union Planters had been the largest Tennessee-based bank.

 In 2006, Regions acquired AmSouth Bancorporation, another Birmingham-based bank, in a $10 billion transaction.
 While Regions was the surviving company, the merged entity adopted AmSouth's corporate structure.

 In 2008, Regions Bank received a $3.5 billion loan as part of the Troubled Asset Relief Program.
 On April 4, 2012, Regions repaid the $3.5 billion loan.

-On August 29, 2008, as a result of the financial crisis of 2007–2008, Integrity Bank of Alpharetta, Georgia was placed into receivership by the Federal Deposit Insurance Corporation and Regions Bank assumed its operations.
+On August 29, 2008, as a result of the 2008 financial crisis, Integrity Bank of Alpharetta, Georgia was placed into receivership by the Federal Deposit Insurance Corporation and Regions Bank assumed its operations.

 In February 2009, FirstBank Financial Services of McDonough, Georgia, was also placed into receivership by the FDIC and Regions Bank assumed its operations.

 In July 2018, the company sold its insurance operations to BB&T.

 In June 2021 Regions announced they would acquire home improvement lender EnerBank USA for $960 million.
-EnerBank USA is currently a subsidiary of CMS Energy.
+EnerBank USA was previously a subsidiary of CMS Energy.